 Well, right now my instincts were telling me that something wasn’t right.
 I knew myself.
 And yet I barely recognized the person I had been around Levi.
 She was me, only free.
 Free from her past.
 Free from her distrust.
 Free from her anger.
 I found her grossly offensive.
 An aberration.
 Because who are we without our experiences?
 They form our personalities, drive our decision making.
 Without them, we’re nothing but a blank slate, just waiting to be filled up by someone else.

-Maybe he had slipped some sort of inhibition inhibitor into my coffee.
+Maybe he had slipped some sort of drug into my coffee.
 Like ecstasy.
 Or paid one of the baristas to do it.

 “Ruby Lee, you gotta get over your pride.
 Humble yourself, girl, before Jesus does it for you,” Momma used to say.